Tressages des groupe de Poisson formels \`a dual quasitriangulaire

-\abstract Let $ \gerg $ be a quasitriangular Lie bialgebra over a field $ \K $ of characteristic zero, and let $ \gerg^* $ be its dual Lie bialgebra.
-We prove that the formal Poisson group $ \kgstar $ is a braided Hopf algebra, thus generalizing a result due to Reshetikhin (in the case $ \, \gerg = {\frak s}{\frak l}(2,\K) \, $).
-The proof is via quantum groups, using the existence of a quasitriangular quantization of $ \gerg^* $, as well as the fact that this one provides also a quantization of $ \kgstar $. \endabstract
+\abstract In [D3], Drinfeld constructs a Quantum Formal Series Hopf Algebra (QFSHA) $U'_h$ starting from a Quantum Universal Enveloping Algebra (QUEA) $U_h$.
+In this paper, we prove that if $ \big( U_h, R \big) $ is any quasitriangular QUEA, then $ \Big( {U'_h}, \hbox{Ad}(R) {\big\vert}_{{U'_h} \otimes {U'_h}} \Big) $ is a braided QFSHA.
+As a consequence, we prove that if $ \g $ is a quasitriangular Lie bialgebra over a field $ k $ of characteristic zero and $\g^*$ is its dual Lie bialgebra, the algebra of functions $ F[[\g^*]] $ on the formal group associated to $\g^*$ is a braided Hopf algebra.
+This result is a consequence of the existence of a quasitriangular quantization $ (U_h,R) $ of $ U(\g) $ and of the fact that $ {U'_h} $ is a quantization of $ F[[\g^*]] $. \endabstract

 \endtopmatter